Media & Communications

 Rafero Mutowo v University of Southampton – Obtained a favourable settlement including damages and costs for breach of the prospective Claimant’s data protection rights.

-Privacy Policy
+Privacy Notice

-1. This is a privacy notice that describes how, why and for how long I will process or keep your personal data in accordance with the General Data Protection Regulation (‘GDPR’).
+This privacy notice explains how, why and for how long Jake Rudman will process or retain your personal data in accordance with the General Data Protection Regulation (GDPR).

 Recipients of your data

-Special Categories of Data
+Special categories of data

 Retention